sudhirnayan/NEWNAYANDASHBOARDC3/README.md

-New ngrok url website is automated in htis project Automated login and homepage of c3 dashboard
+New ngrok url website is automated in this project Automated login and homepage of c3 dashboard